 You love seeing the world, but your spouse is content to stay home and man the home front.
 Does this sound like you?
 International travel with children does not have to be daunting as a single parent.
 You can leave your partner at home and see the world with your children.

 I’ve traveled with the boys internationally when they were younger.
 Then two years ago the we set out on a cross-country camping trip that started in Colorado and ended in Atlanta Georgia.
-Six weeks awesome weeks on the road with some extended family time in Dauphin Island, Alabama.
+It was six awesome weeks on the road with some extended family time in Dauphin Island, Alabama.

 This article contains affiliate links.
 When you purchase through one, we receive a small commission without any extra expense to you!